Code-Institute-Submissions/ZestyTails/README.md

 *   Checked the website on multiple browsers:
 *   [W3C Markup Validation](https://validator.w3.org/):
     *   shown that iframe needs adjustement regarding frameborder, overflow and text of the youtube video, adjusted suggested changes by removing the frameborder, the overflow property and the text.
-        *   the 'back to top' button cannot appear as a descendant of an <a> element.
-I needed to move the <a> link created for the 'back to top' button inside the <button>.
+    *   the 'back to top' button cannot appear as a descendant of an a element.
+I needed to move the a link created for the 'back to top' button inside the button.
 Adjusted this for all pages.
     *
 *